The method

 Human-in-the-loop on the fault line, not everywhere

 Reviewing every agent action manually defeats the point.
 Not reviewing any action defeats the point in a different way.
-We design the human-review surface around the fault line — the small set of actions that, if wrong, produce real damage (financial transactions, customer-visible mutations, irreversible deletes).
+We design the human-review surface around the fault line.
+The small set of actions that, if wrong, produce real damage (financial transactions, customer-visible mutations, irreversible deletes).
 Everything else runs on rails with audit-after-the-fact.

 05